 Once the files are installed, walk through this end-to-end test.
 Skip it and you’ll discover the gate is misconfigured the first time you actually need it.

-6. Kill switch. touch ~/.claude/.review-gate-disabled.
+touch ~/.claude/.review-gate-disabled.
 Commit succeeds without review.
-Remove the flag and re-test.
+Remove the flag and re-test. - Plan mode.

 The hook script ships with a self-test that exercises a dozen scenarios via synthetic JSON input.
 Run it once at install time and again after any edit to the script.

-The 800-line soft size cap is the second metric.
+The 800-line soft size cap is a third metric worth tracking.
 The PostToolUse systemMessage warning fires once cumulative diff crosses the threshold.
 A 1700-line diff is structurally hard to review, no matter how careful the gate is.
 The single biggest intervention is keeping changes small.

 §What Did Not Work